 qilo's OKR Implementation Handbook is goes beyond the basic introduction of Objectives and Key Results.
 We are sharing a valiable lessons from our number of implementations and failures we have seen during our journey till date.

 Most companies today are running on practices & principles defined around 50 years back, invented & promoted by Ford and GE.
-But many new age companies like Google, Amazon and Netflix have adopted new practices and principles (sometimes called as Agile management practices) that enables them to grow faster.
+But many new age companies like Google, Amazon and Netflix have adopted new practices and principles that enables them to execute with speed to grow faster.
 Google, Amazon and Netflix are todays Fords and GE’s.
-These new age giants might have different products, services or business model, but if you look at their new practices and principles, they can be applied & adapted in any kind of organization.
+These new-age giants might have different products, services or business model, but if you look at their new-age practices and principles, they can be applied & adopted in any kind of organization.

-Adopting these new agile management practices are imperative because new entrants and companies from emerging markets are arriving on the scene and challenging once dominant players.
-Technology sector companies are moving into all industries and increasing the speed at which traditional competitors need to respond.
+Adopting these new-age agile management practices are imperative because new entrants and companies are arriving on the scene way faster than in past and challenging existing dominant players.
+These new-age companies are able to achieve outcomes at much faster pace with less effort.
+Further the technology sector companies are moving into all industries and increasing the speed at which competitors need to respond.

 Let’s look at a few statistics that illustrate these changes:

-Outcomes are the results you want to achieve, “inputs” are what will lead to those outcomes.
-To give you a sports analogy, if you are a coach, and want to win a cricket championship, your “inputs” will be “how you recruit your players”, “conduct player training sessions”, and “enhance effectiveness of assistance coaches”.
+Outcomes are the results you want to achieve, “efforts” are what will lead to those outcomes.
+To give you a sports analogy, if you are a coach, and want to win a cricket championship, your “effort” will be “how you recruit your players”, “conduct player training sessions”, and “enhance effectiveness of different coaches”.

-Similarly, when you want to grow your company & revenue 10x, your “inputs” will be “your strategy”, “how you recruited your people”, “your plans to achieve your strategy, “your plans to achieve sales & marketing numbers”, “your plans to enhance customer satisfaction”, and “plans to launch & test new products”.
+Similarly, when you want to grow your company & revenue 10x, your “effort” will be “your plans to recruit your people”, “your plans to achieve your annual or 3 year strategic plan”, “your plans to achieve sales & marketing numbers”, “your plans to enhance customer satisfaction”, and “plans to launch & test new products”.

-When a company wants to grow its business, the CEO and leadership makes educated bets to achieve the desired growth.
+When a company wants to grow & scale its business, the CEO and leadership makes educated bets to achieve the desired growth.
 If CEO & management team can sense what’s coming in future and remain radically open-minded, they will be able to come up with the better bets.
-In management jargon these bets are called strategies or company objectives.
+In management jargon, these bets are called strategic goals or company objectives.

-Every year, most organizations spend much of their time in discussing these strategic bets aka company objectives.
-This is followed by the sales targets to be achieved and cascading of these targets for each region and sales manager.
-Few companies go beyond sales targets and put plans to achieving execution on these company objectives.
-And they die a slow death in excel sheets or legacy system in next 2 to 3 months post the yearly planning session.
+Every year, most of the organizations spend much of their time in discussing their sales targets and strategic bets (i.e company objectives or company goals or strategic priorities).
+This is followed by sales targets cascaded to each region and sales manager.
+Only few companies go beyond discussing the sales targets and put plans for achieving execution on these strategic bets.
+And even if companies put these strategic bets in PowerPoint presentations or excel sheets, they die a slow death after 2 to 3 months.